 - Place the pineapple chunks onto the skewers, 5 to 6 pieces per skewer.

-- Place the skewers of pineapple onto the grill, making sure they are not touching each other.
+- Place the pineapple skewers onto the grill, making sure they are not touching each other.

 - Grill 2 1/2 to 3 1/2 minutes on each side.

-- Check the pineapple frequently to insure that it is not charring too much.
+- Check the pineapple frequently to ensure that it is not charring too much.
 You’ll want a nice browning of the pineapple with it just beginning to char.

 - Allow the pineapple to cool for 10 minutes, then serve.